Red wolf: Taxonomy

 The taxonomic status of the red wolf is debated.
 It has been described as either a species with a distinct lineage, a recent hybrid of the gray wolf and the coyote, an ancient hybrid of the gray wolf and the coyote which warrants species status, or a distinct species that has undergone recent hybridization with the coyote.

 The naturalists John James Audubon and John Bachman were the first to suggest that the wolves of the southern United States were different from wolves in its other regions.
 In 1851, they recorded the "Black American Wolf" as C. l. var. ater that existed in Florida, South Carolina, North Carolina, Kentucky, southern Indiana, southern Missouri, Louisiana, and northern Texas.
 They also recorded the "Red Texan Wolf" as C. l. var. rufus that existed from northern Arkansas, through Texas, and into Mexico.
 In 1912, the zoologist Gerrit Smith Miller Jr. noted that the designation ater was unavailable and recorded these wolves as C. l. floridanus.

 In 1937, the zoologist Edward Alphonso Goldman proposed a new species of wolf Canis rufus.
 Three subspecies of red wolf were originally recognized by Goldman, with two of these subspecies now being extinct.
-The Florida black wolf (Canis rufus floridanus) (Maine to Florida) has been extinct since 1908 and the Texas red wolf (Canis rufus rufus) (south-central United States) was declared extinct by 1970.
+The Florida black wolf (Canis rufus floridanus) (Maine to Florida) has been extinct since 1908 and the Texas red wolf (Canis rufus rufus) (south-central US) was declared extinct by 1970.
 By the 1970s, the Mississippi Valley red wolf (Canis rufus gregoryi) existed only in the coastal prairies and marshes of extreme southeastern Texas and southwestern Louisiana.
 These were removed from the wild to form a captive breeding program and reintroduced into eastern North Carolina in 1987.

 In 1967, the zoologists Barbara Lawrence and William H. Bossert believed that the case for classifying C. rufus as a species was based too heavily on the small red wolves of central Texas, from where it was known that there existed hybridization with the coyote.
 They said that if an adequate number of specimens had been included from Florida, then the separation of C. rufus from C. lupus would have been unlikely.
 The taxonomic reference Catalogue of Life classifies the red wolf as a subspecies of Canis lupus.
-The mammalogist W. Christopher Wozencraft, writing in Mammal Species of the World (2005), regards the red wolf as a hybrid of the gray wolf and the coyote, but due to its uncertain status compromised by recognizing it as a subspecies of the gray wolf Canis lupus rufus.

 In 2021, the American Society of Mammalogists considered the red wolf as its own species (Canis rufus).